replit/nixpkgs-replit/pkgs/poetry/README.md

 1. For pip (`pkgs/pip/default.nix`), we'll install it using the buildPythonPackage helper
 2. For poetry:
-  * because a Nix build as isolated away from internet access, we run `fetch-bundle.sh` script during dev time to fetch poetry plus its dependencies and store it in tarball: `poetry.bundle.tar.gz`.
+  * because a Nix build is isolated away from internet access, we run `fetch-bundle.sh` script during dev time to fetch poetry plus its dependencies and store it in tarball: `poetry.bundle.tar.gz`.
 This file is checked in, and needs to be regenerated whenever poetry is updated